adri-tab/Ruddy_duck_productivity/README.md

 ## How to run code

   - Import locally the repository
-  - Open Ruddy_duck_recruitment_rate.Rproj in Rstudio
+  - Open Ruddy_duck_vital_rates.Rproj in Rstudio
-  - Open then Model_recruitment_rate.R to run or modify the model
+  - Open then Model_vital_rates.R to run or modify the model
-  - Open Draft_ruddy_duck_recruitment rate.Rmd to run or modify the draft
+  - Open Draft_ruddy_duck_vital_rates.Rmd to run or modify the draft